AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **vpc**

-  The VPC ID where the Controller will be installed.
+  The ID of the VPC where the Controller is launched.

 - **subnet**

-  The subnet ID where the Controller instance will reside.
+  The ID of the subnet where the Controller instance resides.
 Note this must be a public subnet (i.e., be attached to an IGW).

 - **keypair**